gluemonkey/react-donut-hole/README.md

 > default: `9`

-Specifies the relative thickness of the doughnut
+Specifies the relative thickness of the donut

 #### dropShadow: `boolean`